 Absences and Withdrawal

-Students who expect to discontinue their work at Fuller are expected to notify their academic advisor.
+Students who expect to discontinue their studies at Fuller are expected to notify their academic advisor.

 Formal Statements of Community Standards